saschavhd/ts-plugin-sort-import-suggestions/README.md

     }
     ```

-- Config your Editor or IDE to use the TypeScript from node_modules (i.e. *Use Workspace Version* in VSCode), otherwise TypeScript won't be able to load the plugin
+- Config your Editor or IDE to use the TypeScript from node_modules (i.e. *Use Workspace Version* in VSCode from *TypeScript and JavaScript Language Features* Extension), otherwise TypeScript won't be able to load the plugin
     - <img width="500" src="./assets/select-typescript-version.png" alt="select typescript version">
     - <img width="500" src="./assets/use-workspace-version.png" alt="use workspace version">